← Back to blog

 Shipping to the USA from the UK in 2026

-The United States is the UK's largest single-country export market outside the EU, and for good reason — it is a vast, affluent market with strong demand for British goods.
-But shipping to the US involves navigating a customs system that differs significantly from the UK's, and the rules have been evolving.
+The United States is the UK's largest single-country export market outside the EU.
+But the US customs system works differently from the UK's, and the rules have changed sharply since 2025.
 Here is what UK exporters need to know in 2026.

 US Customs Duties and the HTS Code